 Dedicated to helping faculty develop courses and curricula that include the study of diverse populations and cultures, this site provides guidelines for course transformation and for departmental review of diversity issues in their curriculum.

-Multicultural Teaching & Learning Resources (University of Minnesota, Center for Teaching and Learning).
+Multicultural Teaching & Learning Resources (University of Minnesota, Office for Equity and Diversity).

 This inclusive site offers a wide array of online materials and links to relevant sites for understanding and dealing effectively with diversity in the classroom and throughout campus.
 Includes materials on designing courses that honor diversity and provide multicultural content.